glip-gg/glip-walle-sdk-docs/README.md

-# Croak Wallet JS Docs
+# Glip Wallet JS Docs
-Guide for installation and usage of Croak's Web3 walllet.
+Guide for installation and usage of Glip's Web3 walllet.

 ## Installation